Title IV school code: 009841

 Federal Direct student loans are low interest education loans disbursed directly by the Federal Government.
 These are the most common student loans for funding undergraduate and graduate education.
 Every step of the loan process must be completed at least two weeks before the end of the enrollment period to ensure necessary processing time.

 Direct Subsidized Loans are awarded to undergraduate students on the basis of financial need, as determined by FAFSA.
-The government will pay (subsidize) the interest while the student is enrolled at least half-time.
+The government will pay (subsidize) the interest while the student is enrolled at least half-time (6 credit hours) in degree applicable coursework.
 Interest begins accruing upon graduation.
 Repayment begins six months after the student graduates, leaves school, or drops below half-time enrollment.
 Direct Unsubsidized Loans allow undergraduate students to borrow loan funds beyond their subsidized loan amount, within the loan limits, but not to exceed cost of attendance minus other financial aid.
 Unsubsidized loans are the only loans available to graduate students.
 Interest begins accruing as soon the loan disburses.
 Repayment begins six months after the student graduates, leaves school, or drops below half-time enrollment.

 For more Federal Direct Loan information visit:

 Federal Direct Parent PLUS loans are available to parents of dependent undergraduate students enrolled at least half-time in an eligible program.
 Parent PLUS loans are low-interest loans available to supplement the student's financial aid package, up to the cost of attendance.
 Repayment begins upon disbursement to the school.
 In order to be considered for a PLUS loan, the student must first complete a FAFSA.
 PLUS loan requests will not be reviewed or processed until a valid FAFSA application for the student has been received.
 Every step of the loan process must be complete at least two weeks before the end of the enrollment period to provide necessary processing time.Graduate and professional students may apply for Federal Direct Grad PLUS loans to supplement their other financial aid.
-While Parent PLUS loans do not require a FAFSA, Grad PLUS loans do.
 Federal Direct PLUS loans require an application and credit check to determine borrower eligibility.
 Every step of the loan process must be completed at least two weeks before the end of the enrollment period to ensure necessary processing time.

 Borrowers who qualify for a Direct